Misterjosh/Misterjosh.github.io/homework07-readme-generator/README.md

   It needs a "npm install".
 After that it just needs "node index" to start the process

 # Usage Info:
   WARNING!
 It will write over any file with the same name.
-To avoid destroying the current README I have it create GoodREDME.
+To avoid destroying the current README I have it create GoodREADME.
 Make sure to change it back to README when you move it

 # Contributing Guidelines:
   I am open to suggestions/improvements.
 Contact information can be found below